FDA On The Offensive Regarding New Alzheimer’s Drug

 Medicare Part B Patients Should Get A Premium Rebate

 Advocates for participants in Medicare Part B such as AARP are arguing that they should be seeing a premium rebate this year, although it’s unlikely that this will happen.
 The reason: the fund has a large surplus after adding on $21.60/month, a record price increase.
 It’s estimated that roughly $10/month to cover the cost of the new Alzheimer’s drug Aduhelm.
 The annual cost of the drug was $28,200 but the Centers for Medicare and Medicaid Services (CMS) refused to cover it even though it received FDA approval and the drug was pulled from the market.
-“It is unconscionable for a single outrageously priced drug to drive up premiums for all Medicare beneficiaries,” sadid Nancy LeaMond, AARP chief advocacy and engagement officer.
+“It is unconscionable for a single outrageously priced drug to drive up premiums for all Medicare beneficiaries,†sadid Nancy LeaMond, AARP chief advocacy and engagement officer.
 She ways savings from Aduhelm should be swiftly returned to Medicare Part B users.

 Medicare Deals A Blow To Those Wanting To Take The New Alzheimer’s Drug Aduhelm

-A senior woman sitting and looking out from the window
+A woman looking out of the window at her home.

 Medicare officials announced yesterday that coverage for the new Alzheimer’s drug Aduhelm should be restricted to patients that are participating in approved clinical trials.
 After a thorough review of the scientific evidence and discussions with various stakeholders, their research team at the Centers for Medicare and Medicaid Services concluded that there remain significant doubts as to whether the potential benefits of Aduhelm for patients outweigh the safety risk.
 Scientists are worried about side effects such as headaches, dizziness, falls and brain bleed.
-The maker of the drug, Biogen, said that the decision “denies the daily burden of people living with Alzheimer’s disease” and that the clinical trial requirement “will exclude almost all patients who may benefit.”
+The maker of the drug, Biogen, said that the decision “denies the daily burden of people living with Alzheimer’s disease†and that the clinical trial requirement “will exclude almost all patients who may benefit.â€

 https://www.nytimes.com/2022/01/11/health/aduhelm-medicare-alzheimers.html?campaign_id=4&emc=edit_dk_20220112&instance_id=50069&nl=dealbook&regi_id=52105769&segment_id=79435&te=1&user_id=7052b81671c57203c64c377c7522baa7